-We rely on third party contractors, clinical data management organizations, independent contractors, medical institutions and clinical investigators to support our pre-clinical development activities and conduct our clinical trials, including our Phase 2 clinical trials of tipifarnib.
+We rely on third party contractors, clinical data management organizations, independent contractors, medical institutions and clinical investigators to support our pre-clinical development activities and conduct our clinical trials, including our ongoing Phase 2 clinical trials of tipifarnib, our Phase 1 clinical trial of KO-947 and any subsequent registration-enabling clinical trial of tipifarnib.
 These agreements may terminate for a variety of reasons, including a failure to perform by the third parties.
 If we are required to enter into alternative arrangements, our product development activities would be delayed.